reeshuffled/reeshuffled.github.io/_posts/2024-06-05-Groove-or-Funk?.md

 ---
 layout: post
 type: article
-category: Garden
+category: Posts
-tags: ["Living Better"]
+tags:
+- Living Better
-title: "Funk or Groove?"
+title: Funk or Groove?
 slug: groove-or-funk
-description: "A reflection on my yearly word now that we are halfway through 2024."
+description: A reflection on my yearly word now that we are halfway through 2024.
-started_at: "2024-05-31 10:46:00"
+started_at: '2024-05-31 10:46:00'
 ---

 ## Background